ghazzoul12/University-project/README.md

 - Key Finding: The beta of CDX IG to CDX HY is 3.33, reinforcing that HY reacts much more aggressively to market fluctuations than IG.

 📌 Files available:
-- 📂 Jupyter Notebook – CDS beta calculations. [🔗 View on GitHub](https://github.com/ghazzoul12/University-project/blob/main/Project_Creditandequitybeta.ipynb)
+- 📂 Jupyter Notebook – CDS beta calculations.
-- 📂 Excel Dataset (XLSX) – Historical CDS data. [🔗 View on GitHub](https://github.com/ghazzoul12/University-project/blob/main/HistoricalIndices.xlsx)
+- 📂 Excel Dataset (XLSX) – Historical CDS data.

 ---